 Nominated by the Employer or a Training Officer, with a supporting statement by the nominee.
 Must have completed their apprenticeship within or before 2021.

 Last years winner was Joseph Pratley.
 Read more here >

 Above and Beyond Award

 This award recognises and celebrates an apprentice mentor or manager who has consistently gone above and beyond for apprentices.
 This could be someone who has specifically helped an individual to recently achieve or someone who has facilitated the training of multiple apprentices for multiple years.

-Nominated by an Apprentice, an employer or by a Training Officer.
+Nominated by a current or ex-Apprentice, an employer or by a Training Officer.